raul23/pyebooktools/README.rst

 or even nested archives (like the other subcommands, it assumes that one file is one ebook, even if it's a huge archive).
 OCR can be used for scanned ebooks and corrupt ebooks and non-ebook documents (pamphlets) can be separated in specified folders.
-Most of the general options and flags above affect how this subcommand operates, but there are also some `specific options`_ for it.
+All of the general options and flags `above <##general-options>`__ affect how this subcommand operates, but there are also some `specific options`_ for it.
 [ORG_DESCR]_

-General options
+General options for organizing files
-"""""""""""""""
+""""""""""""""""""""""""""""""""""""
 All `general options`_ affect the ``organize`` subcommand.
 However, these are the general options that you will used the most: